streetpea/chiaki-ng/docs/setup/controlling.md

     ![Chiaki Desktop Mode Controller](images/ChooseControllerLayout.png)

-## Retrieving chiaki4deck Controller Layouts when Using An Alternate Game Name [Most Users Can Skip This]
+## Retrieving chiaki-ng Controller Layouts when Using An Alternate Game Name [Most Users Can Skip This]

-???- Tip "Only If You Didn't Use `chiaki4deck` As the Name of the Game in Steam [Click to Open Me]"
+???- Tip "Only If You Didn't Use `chiaki-ng` As the Name of the Game in Steam [Click to Open Me]"

-    1. Change the name of your game (i.e., `Playstation Launcher Thingamajig`) temporarily to `chiaki4deck`
+    1. Change the name of your game (i.e., `Playstation Launcher Thingamajig`) temporarily to `chiaki-ng`

         1. Open the properties menu of `Playstation Launcher Thingamajig` (whatever you called it) by hitting the options button when selecting the game or the gear icon on the game page and selecting `Properties...` from the menu that pops up.

             ![Open Properties](images/OpenProperties.png)

-        2. Change the game name to `chiaki4deck`
+        2. Change the game name to `chiaki-ng`

             ![Game Name Change](images/GameNameChange.jpg)